 Instruction:

-- Permaculture: principles of permaculture, permaculture-inspired living, Nature Sensitivity Training.
+- Permaculture: principles of permaculture, permaculture lifestyle, Nature Sensitivity Training.

 - Gardening: how to grow common foods (including in cramped or indoor spaces).